The Devil Inside (film): Plot

-After analyzing the data from the video and audio files, they present the evidence to the Church.
-David shows many signs of stress, as Ben repeatedly plays the audio files.
+During an exorcism on Maria, she mentions knowing what Ben did in the past and transfers demons to David and Isabella.
+The process is unsuccessful.
+The group presents evidence to the Church.
 Ben finds that there are four different demons speaking in unison.
-David is to perform a baptism at his church, which Michael tags along to record.
-When he holds the baby to start the immersion baptism, he mutters some lines from the Bible and starts forcefully submerging the baby in the holy water.
-The crowd rushes up to save the baby as he passes out.
+While performing an immersion baptism at church, David mutters lines from the Bible and starts forcefully submerging the baby in the holy water before passing out.

-Soon after, Ben finds David at home with blood all over his forearms, much the way Maria was during the exorcism.
-The police arrive, and David acquires an officer's handgun and holds it in his mouth.
+Soon after, Ben finds David at home with blood all over his forearms, much the way Maria was.
+The police arrive, and David acquires an officer's handgun.
 Ben tells him to fight it, but he begins to weep, reciting the Lord's Prayer, and forgets the last few words.
-He laughs and shoots himself.
+He then shoots himself.
 Isabella begins having a seizure.

-Ben and Michael take her to the hospital.
-The head nurse tells them she is stable and they can leave but just then Isabella slashes a nurse's throat and tries to escape.
-Ben hysterically comes to the realization that Isabella is possessed.
-Ben and Michael take her and leave in a car, heading to get help for a potential exorcism.
-While Michael drives, Isabella speaks of also knowing the horrible act Ben committed, scaring Ben.
-She tries to strangle Michael and breathes into his mouth.
-He instantly shows signs of possession, unbuckling his seatbelt and accelerating into oncoming traffic.
-The car collides, and the corpses of Michael and Ben sit in the overturned car while Isabella is not visible.
+Ben and Michael take her to the hospital, where Isabella slashes a nurse's throat.
+Ben comes to the realization that Isabella is possessed.
+Ben and Michael leave with her in a car, heading to get help for an exorcism.
+Isabella tries to strangle Michael and breathes into his mouth.
+He instantly shows signs of possession, accelerating into oncoming traffic.
+The car collides, killing Ben and Michael in the process, while Isabella disappears from the wreckage.

-A title card is shown informing that the case of the Rossi family is still unresolved, followed by another title card directing viewers to a website "for more information on the ongoing investigation".
+A title card is shown informing that the case of the Rossi family is still unresolved and directing viewers to a website "for more information on the ongoing investigation".